Q: What grade levels does The Gunston School include?

 Q: Is there time for "extra help"?

-A: Yes, students can have a morning tutorial session with a classroom teacher.
+A: Yes, students can have a 30-minute morning tutorial session with any classroom teacher.
 Students may elect to attend tutorial to review material or to prepare for upcoming assessments.
 Teachers may assign students to tutorial when they identify the need for extra help or when the student’s performance is below course and school expectations.
 Tutorial is designed to ensure academic success by providing early intervention to students who are experiencing academic difficulty.

 Q: Is there an advisor system at Gunston?